rbachawal/project1/cortexstyle.md

     predominant reads are, because only harder to find bugs remain and more code has to be analyzed for each of them;

-  * The code is read under an assumption that it is incorrect.
+  * The code is read under the assumption that it is incorrect.

 The last point goes contrary to the principles of information hiding and abstraction boundaries: when a module A, which uses a module B, is analyzed